This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-If you had surgery to remove part your stomach, you may need to follow a special diet.
+If you had surgery to remove part of your stomach, you may need to follow a special diet.
 This may decrease symptoms, such as dumping syndrome (food passing too quickly through your stomach and into your intestines).
 A dietitian may work with you to help reduce symptoms.

-- Antinausea medicine: This medicine may be given to calm your stomach and prevent vomiting.
+- Antinausea medicine may be given to calm your stomach and prevent vomiting.

-- Pain medicine: You may be given a prescription medicine to decrease pain.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

-- CT scan: This test is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your chest and abdomen.
-The pictures may show the size and location of the tumor.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray or CT may show the size and location of the tumor and if the cancer has spread.
+You may be given contrast liquid to help the tumor show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.